marcolago/FPAWIP-Grid/README.md

 ### Use

 No instructions here for now, sorry.
-I will write down instructions and some examples one day.
+I will write down instructions one day.
+I promise!

+**But you could check the example page to look at the code and the effects.**

 Note that this grid is desktop-first but this does not limit you to think mobile-first while you design.
 I simply think that desktop-first in layout development still is the best approach (IMHO).